Complete baby food diet eighth month guidelines with baby food list, all you need to know about your baby's diet from 8th month to 12th month of age.

 Complement readily with small taste bites of fresh soft vegetables such as ripe peeled tomato pieces and peeled cucumber pieces and ripe avocado pieces.

-Be vigilant and observe your baby when he is eating at all times and make sure he swallows before putting more food into his mouth with his hand.
+Be vigilant and observe your baby when he is eating at all times and make sure he swallows before putting more food into his mouth.

 The daily baby food diet eighth months should now include two servings of cooked main meals, and two to three porridge/cereal or gruel meals preferably served with fruit puree and sandwich pieces.